Bishkek Congress of Women

 Habitat was not doing builds but they were doing renovations, helping people to have indoor plumbing, etc which was a big issue, that kind of thing.

-it was a very low scale Habitat not the big builds that we associate with Habitat.
-However, I do believe that it was a success and I did former a great relationship with these young people and I follow their activities around the world to this day.
+it was a very low-scale Habitat, not the big builds that we associate with Habitat.
+However, I do believe that it was a success and I did form a great relationship with these young people and I follow their activities around the world to this day.

 A field trip to a faraway hotel involved spending a night in a yurt and my having to wear traditional married women's clothing because the Nomads had a habit of kidnapping single women!

 Making tea in the Samovar